-According to federal law, if you buy or rent a home built before 1978, you have the right to know if the seller or landlord has information about whether the home contains lead-based paint or any lead poisoning hazards.
-The seller, landlord or sales agent must give you the EPA pamphlet "Protect Your Family from Lead in Your Home."
-They must tell you what is known about the presence of lead-based paint or lead-based paint hazards in the home and give you any relevant records or reports.
+If you buy or rent a home built before 1978, you have the right to know if the seller or landlord has information about whether the home contains lead-based paint or other lead hazards.

 Under the Lead Disclosure Rule, which is Section 1018 of the Residential Lead-Based Paint Hazard Reduction Act of 1992, or Title X, the seller, landlord, or sales agent must: